rkuma183/wilsonmar.github.io/_posts/2016-04-14-tfs-vs-github.md

 Each collection has a queue.
 An agent can belong to several queues.

+## TFS setup

+There is only one repository in each machine hosting TFS.
+Git allows for many repos.

+In TFS, create a <strong>team project</strong>,
+then folders for each individual project and branches.

+PROTIP: Naming conventions for team project name?

+TFS 2012 had 3 process templates to define work item field names:

+   * Visual Studio scrum 2.0
+   * MSF for Agile Software Development 6.0
+   * MSF for CMMI Process Improvement 6.0
+   * SAFe?

+IN VS, a new project can be added to TFS with a checkbox, or added by right-clicking the Solution node.

+## Git vs. TFS

+TFS is a <strong>centralized</strong> version while<br />
-## Git is King
+Git is <strong>distributed</strong>.

-When the internet and its developers began to adopt Git and GitHub, Visual Studio 2015 provides support for both GitHub and TFS.

 TFS has its own language:
 Check-in/Check-out is a different concept.

-In TFS Shelvesets backup what's on clients as temporary check-in.
-This is different than stage.
+TFS users "check-in" which invokes <strong>file locking</strong> whereas<br />
+Git users do commits based on distributed full versions with difference checking.

+TFS provides a "shelf" to hold local changes temporarily.<br />
+Git provides a stash area away from items being committed.

+Shelvesets in TFS are stored in the centeral server.<br />
+Stashed items in Git remain local machine.

+## Git is King?

+Public repository websites at even Google, Microsoft, and others have moved to adopt Git and GitHub.

+Visual Studio 2015 provides support for both GitHub and TFS.

 ## git-tfs bridge